Google Search

+At the top of the presented search results is often a sponsored result section reflecting results sponsored by advertising revenue.
+Many search results are also prefixed by an "AI overview" response to the search query.
+The order of search results returned by Google is based, in part, on a priority rank system called PageRank which was originally developed in 1996 by Larry Page, Sergey Brin, and Scott Hassan.
+As of mid-2016, Google's search engine has begun to rely on deep neural networks.

-In August 2024, a US judge in Virginia ruled that Google held an illegal monopoly over Internet search and search advertising.
+In August 2024, the United States District Court for the District of Columbia ruled that Google held an illegal monopoly over Internet search and search advertising.
 The court found that Google maintained its market dominance by paying large amounts to phone-makers and browser-developers to make Google its default search engine.
-In April 2025, the trial to determine which remedies sought by the Department of Justice would be imposed to address Google's illegal monopoly, which could include breaking up the company and preventing it from using its data to secure dominance in the AI sector.

 Search indexing

 Google indexes hundreds of terabytes of information from web pages.
 Before 2024, Google also provided desktop users links to cached versions of their search results, formed by the search engine's latest indexing of the website in question.
 Additionally, Google indexes some file types, being able to show users PDFs, Word documents, Excel spreadsheets, PowerPoint presentations, certain Flash multimedia content, and plain text files.
 Users can also activate "SafeSearch", a filtering technology aimed at preventing explicit and pornographic content from appearing in search results.

 Despite Google search's immense index, sources generally assume that Google is only indexing less than 5% of the total Internet, with the rest belonging to the deep web, inaccessible through its search tools.

 In 2012, Google changed its search indexing tools to demote sites that had been accused of piracy.
 In October 2016, Gary Illyes, a webmaster trends analyst with Google, announced that the search engine would be making a separate, primary web index dedicated for mobile devices, with a secondary, less up-to-date index for desktop use.
 The change was a response to the continued growth in mobile usage, and a push for web developers to adopt a mobile-friendly version of their websites.
 In December 2017, Google began rolling out the change, having already done so for multiple websites.